wbt/BezirkSec/README.md

  3. Controller: Listens for door events and starts recording; cancels recording if authorized phone sends notice it was in the vicinity of the door; stops recording a certain amount of time after the door is closed (subject to a maximum recording length in case no “door closed” signal is received within a few minutes after the “door open” event); notifies owner.
  4. Camera(s): Listens to recording instructions from controller.

+Since this is a distributed application, make sure all of the applications are connected to the same Wi-fi before running the application.
+The message-passing middleware will also fail if the network enforces client isolation.

 In a single-camera setup, it is suggested to run the controller on the same device as the camera.
 In a multi-camera setup, the controller can be run on any camera.
 It can also be run on the processor attached to the door sensor, if that processor has sufficient computing resources.
 If the door sensor is driven by a full PC that also drives an IP camera elsewhere on the network, that same machine should also run the controller (and camera listener).
 The controller should NOT be run on a mobile device that might be missing from the network at the time of a possible intrusion.
 The software separation between controller and camera(s) permits use of multiple cameras, that may each have a different angle on the scene.
 It is possible to eliminate the Bezirk interface between the controller and camera and have a separate controller for each camera, but this may lead to inconsistencies and extra notifications.